arfc/moltres/problems/LOSCA/README.md

    it to the 10000 s mark.
 2) the input in HXFailure will look in the above directory for the correct output files to kick the simulation off on steady-state.

+3) The HXFailAdiabatic case is just like HXFailure, but instead of holding vessel walls at 900K, the vessel walls are held at inlet temperature.
+This models perfect heat conduction between the downcomer and core with zero conduction to the outside world.
+Ideally, some asymtotic temperature should be reached given that the reactor has a negative temperature coefficient of reactivity for all temperatures over operating temp.